yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 {% endhighlight %}

-(+) When the synchronization is replication-based (default), the local view is resilient to failover, which means that if a primary space fails and a backup space replaces it within the maximum disconnection duration, the local view will remain intact during the failover process.
+{% plus %} When the synchronization is replication-based (default), the local view is resilient to failover, which means that if a primary space fails and a backup space replaces it within the maximum disconnection duration, the local view will remain intact during the failover process.
 When the synchronization is notification-based this is not guaranteed since notifications might be lost during the failover process.